The cause of MS and a solution

 Why are we so confident that this technique works?

-When a patient with MS comes to me they always have huge problem tension in their head or neck, it can be felt.
+When a patient with MS comes to me they always have huge problem tension in their head or neck which can be felt.
 If they come in the middle of a relapse the tension is massive.
 I have yet to find a single MS patient that doesn’t have this problem tension.
 Occasionally, the person does not even realise they have this tension, until it is released.

 When the problem tension has completely gone, MS symptoms do not get worse.